4. Common Questions

 Some of the best things about Cub Scouting are the activities the boys (and sometimes you) get to do: camping, hiking, racing model cars, going on field trips, or doing projects that help our community and the people who live here.
 Cub Scouting means "doing."
 All our activities are designed to have the boys doing something and by "doing" they learn some very valuable life lessons.

 Yes.
 As a program for the entire family, Cub Scouting can teach your boy a wholesome system of values and beliefs while building and strengthening relationships among family members.
 Scouting gives you a pretty neat platform to equip your son.
 We provide other mentors to help your son grow but you are also an important part of his development in scouting.
-Your role decreases as your son gets older.
+Your role decreases as your son or daughter gets older.

 But your role in the troop can be passive.
 We don't expect a parent to leap right in.
 But, be warned, Cub Scouting might touch you as it touches your son and you might eventually get 'the fever' that many of our leaders got from Scouting.
 But you are encouraged to go at your own pace.